tonimelisma/Relay-Android/ARCH.md

 ### 4. UI Layer

-- Built using MVVM: ViewModel + LiveData or StateFlow
+- Built using MVVM: ViewModel + LiveData or StateFlow.
+For Phase 2, Compose directly observes a `StateFlow` from `SmsInMemoryStore`.
 - UI shows:
   - List of messages
   - Sync status